Exclusive economic zone of Canada: Marine life

-In 1973, the waters within 200 nautical miles, produced over 90% of the world's marine fish catches of 66 million metric tons, even if they only include 30% of the world's oceans and seas.
+The 200-nautical-mile zone is commercially important.
+Globally, in 1973, 90% of the world's fish were caught within this zone.

 There are issues with how to manage straddling and migratory fish stocks which are vulnerable for high seas fisheries that operate outside the EEZ.
 The increase in fish catches within the EEZ and outside cause overfishing and decline of major stock levels.
 Fish catches by foreign fleets outside Canada's EEZ became a significant problem during the 1980s and 1990s.
 International agreements were made with most fishing states which placed moratoriums on nearly all traditional Fish stocks.
 In the mid-1990s a conflict arose about a specific stock between Canada and the European Union.
 Canadian authorities arrested a vessel from the European Union in the mid-1990s.
 There was a Canadian initiative to resolve this global problem which gained enough support from other countries for another United Nations Conference.
 This resulted in a United Nations Convention to straddle the highly migratory fish stocks.
 It was adopted in 1995, but requires 30 ratifications to be enforced.
 Another problem is salmon are not protected by UNCLOS from competitive fishing while the salmon migrates through the rivers and lakes of different coastal states to their spawning grounds.
 In some areas the issue of foreign fleets maximizing their catches on the high seas was replaced by coastal fisheries trying to do the same.
 There is a need for the implementation of effective policies to manage fisheries.